wdas/unf/doc/sphinx/api_reference/python/Broker.rst

         Start a notice transaction.

-        Notices derived from :class:`UnfNotice.StageNotice` will be held during the transaction and emitted at the end.
+        Notices derived from :class:`Notice.StageNotice` will be held during the transaction and emitted at the end.

-        By default, all :class:`UnfNotice.StageNotice` notices will be captured during the entire scope of the transaction.
+        By default, all :class:`Notice.StageNotice` notices will be captured during the entire scope of the transaction.
 A function *predicate* or a :class:`CapturePredicate` instance can be passed to influence which notices are captured.